International Monarchist League: Events

 Chancellor, Count Tolstoy-Miloslavsky (left), and Prince Kyrill of Bulgaria at a Reception at Brasenose College, Oxford, on 17 February 1996.
 Gregory Lauder-Frost (profile) is on the right.

 European Monarchist Congress, Warsaw, 8–9 Dec 1990.
 Gregory Lauder-Frost standing centre, Paul Benoit, Vice-President of the ML of Canada is to his right and Ivan Marczewski of the Bulgarian Monarchist-Conservative Union sits on his left.

-From 1988 the League stepped up functions as a way of bringing in new members and raising funds.
+From 1988, The League stepped up functions as a way of bringing in new members and raising funds.
 The July 1988 Annual Dinner took place in Dartmouth House, Mayfair, with Guests-of-Honour being Crown Prince Alexander of Yugoslavia and the Duke of St. Albans.
 Jacqueline, Lady Killearn hosted a reception at her home in Harley Street, London, in April 1989, for members and their guests.
 1990 was a busy year for functions, with a House of Lords Dinner in March and over 100 members and guests at a summer reception, hosted by Conservative MP Neil Hamilton, in Westminster Hall on 17 July.
-Lord Sudeley and Gregory Lauder-Frost represented the League (at their own expense) at a major fund-raising dinner in New York City on 15 June 1990, which had been organised by New York member David Evans, and the Reverend (now Canon) Dr. Kenneth Gunn-Walberg.
-On 8–9 December that year Lauder-Frost also represented the League at the European Monarchist Conference in Warsaw, Poland, which attracted over 350 delegates from Europe, and several from North America.
-He returned immediately for the League's Christmas reception at London's Lansdowne Club on the 10th.
-A league seminar followed on 26 January 1991 addressed by Dimitri Dostoevsky, a great-grandson of the author.
+Lord Sudeley and Gregory Lauder-Frost represented The League (at their own expense) at a major fund-raising dinner in New York City on 15 June 1990, which had been organised by New York member David Evans, and the Reverend (now Canon) Dr. Kenneth Gunn-Walberg.
+On 8–9 December that year Lauder-Frost also represented The League at the European Monarchist Conference in Warsaw, Poland, which attracted over 350 delegates from Europe, and several from North America.
+He returned immediately for The League's Christmas reception at London's Lansdowne Club on the 10th.
+A League seminar followed on 26 January 1991 addressed by Dimitri Dostoevsky, a great-grandson of the author.
 This event was filmed for a BBC documentary entitled Dostoevsky's Travels, broadcast on BBC2 TV on 9 October 1991.
 Under Don Foreman's auspices, a new South-Eastern Counties branch was inaugurated in September 1991, and Lauder-Frost organised another dinner at the House of Lords on 30 November 1992, with the Guest-of-Honour being HRH Prince Shwebomin of Burma.
 The functions strategy, coupled with publications, was shown to be paying off by Spring 1992, when it was announced that in the previous three months alone 95 new members had joined.

 Today

-The current Chancellor is Count Nikolai Tolstoy, who took up the post in late 1987.
-The Administrator and Treasurer since about 1993 until his death in January 2024 has been the Hon.
-W. Denis Walker who was introduced onto the Grand Council on 14 March 1990 by Gregory Lauder-Frost, seconded by Lord Sudeley.
-In March 2002 a company limited by guarantee was formed, The Monarchist Movement Trust Limited, of which Walker was the Company Secretary and a director.
-After being based for 50 years in central London, the league is now based at an office in Bishop's Stortford, Hertfordshire.
+The current Chancellor is Nikolai Tolstoy, who took up the post in late 1987.
+The Administrator and Treasurer since about 1993 until his death in January 2024 was Denis Walker who was introduced onto the Grand Council on 14 March 1990 by Gregory Lauder-Frost, seconded by Lord Sudeley.
+In March 2002 a company limited by guarantee was formed, The Monarchist Movement Trust Limited, of which Walker was the Company Secretary and a Director.
+After being based for 50 years in central London, The League is now based at an office in Bishop's Stortford, Hertfordshire.